zhinst/zhinst-labber/docs/source/features/wait_done.rst

 Wait Done Quantities
 =====================

 The Labber driver expose all node available for the device.
-In theory these Nodes is everything one needs to operate the device.
+In theory these nodes are everything one needs to operate the device.
 Sometimes it is however handy to have additional functionality.
 Some of them are already described in the previous sections.
 This section explains the usage and purpose of the ``* - Wait_Done`` quantities.